Sydney-Informatics-Hub/training.artemis.introhpc/setup.md

 ## B. OSX (Mac computers and laptops)

 Mac operating systems come with a terminal program, called Terminal.
-Just look for it in your Applications folder, or hit Command-Space and type 'terminal'.
-You may find that other, 3rd party terminal programs are more user-friendly and powerful -- I use [Iterm2](https://www.iterm2.com/).
+Just look for it in your Applications folder, or hit Command-Space and type 'terminal'. .

 <figure>
   <img src="{{ page.root }}/fig/s_terminal_app.png" width="500">